Do We Need Religion? On The Secularisation of Society

 Steven Pinker identifies a post-Enlightenment mindset, in which religion is seen as a lifestyle choice and tolerance is practised concerning these choices.
 Secularisation can be seen as a kind of religious pluralism in this way.

-Locke claimed that religion is a matter of individual conscience, so governments should not impose religion.
+Religion was becoming more individualistic.
+Philosopher John Locke claimed that religion is a matter of individual conscience and his ideas were influential in the history of Western liberalism.
 His ideas were influential in the history of Western liberalism.
 In 1689, Parliament passed the Act of Toleration, allowing Protestant dissenters greater freedoms.

 Meanwhile, seventeenth century Puritans escaping religious persecution in Europe had immigrated to America.
 America won Independence in 1776 and the new states debated whether there should be an official religion.
 They decided that there should be no established (state) religion, because this would lead to conflict.